 strength, sacrifice and courage is

 Arnon and i both shared a thirst for knowledge and

 exploration, and he leaves me with a gift of a

-I did not have the opportunity or the chance to help
+I did not have the full opportunity to help Arnon

 continue helping others, and to guide them so they